$0 Wales — Care Needs Assessment Checklist

 How to Pay for Care Home Without Selling House Wales

 Your parent needs a care home but the family home is the main asset.
 The fear is real: will the council force a house sale to pay the fees?
-The short answer is no — they can't force a sale while the process is handled correctly.
-But the home's value will be counted in the financial assessment after the first 12 weeks unless specific protections apply.
+The system can help avoid an immediate forced sale, but the home's value will be counted in the financial assessment after the first 12 weeks unless specific protections apply.
 Here's how the system actually works in Wales.

 The 12-Week Property Disregard